Blood: The Last Vampire: Production

-Media

-Film

-Produced by Production I.G, SPE Visual Works and Sony Computer Entertainment, Blood: The Last Vampire was directed by Hiroyuki Kitakubo.
-The film's characters designed were crafted by Katsuya Terada.
-The original screenplay was written by Kenji Kamiyama, while its musical score was composed by Yoshihiro Ike.
-Before the film was completed, it was licensed for release in North America by Manga Entertainment.
+Release

-It first premiered at the 5th annual International Festival of Fantasy, Action and Genre Cinema, nicknamed Fantasia 2000, in Montreal, Quebec, Canada where it was screened for attendees on July 29, 2000.
+The film first premiered at the 5th annual International Festival of Fantasy, Action and Genre Cinema, nicknamed Fantasia 2000, in Montreal, Quebec, Canada where it was screened for attendees on July 29, 2000.
 The film aired in Australia on August 26, 2000 at the Sydney 2000 Olympic Arts Festival.
 It made its theatrical debut in its home country of Japan on November 16, 2000.

 Manga Entertainment released the film theatrically in North America in the summer of 2001, followed by VHS and DVD releases on August 26, 2001.